Studebaker Avanti: Design

 The Avanti's complex body shape "would have been both challenging and prohibitively expensive to build in steel" with Studebaker electing to mold the exterior panels in glass-reinforced plastic (fiberglass), outsourcing the work to Molded Fiberglass Body in Ashtabula, Ohio — the same company that built the fiberglass panels for the Chevrolet Corvette in 1953.

-The Avanti featured front disc-brakes that were British Dunlop designed units, made under license by Bendix, "the first American production model to offer them."
-It was one of the first bottom breather designs where air enters from under the front of the vehicle rather than via a conventional grille above the front bumper, a design feature much more common after the 1980s.
+The Avanti featured disc brakes in the front that were British Dunlop-designed units, made under license by Bendix, "the first American production model to offer them."
+The Avanti was one of the first bottom breather designs, where air enters from under the front of the vehicle rather than via a conventional grille above the front bumper.
+This design feature became much more common after the 1980s.